-The Cerebral Cortex controls both motor function and emotions and in my case my motors skills and physical disability are relatively minor, but the main issues revolve around my inability to physically feel.
+The cerebral cortex controls both motor function and emotions, and in my case my motor skills and physical disability are relatively mild.
+The main issues revolve around my inability to feel emotions and my sensory issues.

-When it comes to any disability, there is no easy way to deal with it.
-Where one person struggles, another person with similar symptoms may not, but our perceptions and the nature of having a disability is hard.
-I don’t think one element is harder than another, just different, with the different issues we have to deal with.
+There is no easy way to deal with a disability.
+Where one person might struggle, another with similar symptoms may not, but how we mentally think around our disability and the nature of what a disability is and how it can make us feel day to day, can make it hard for us to fit in.
+I don’t think one element is harder than the other, I just think they’re different.

-I talk about my intuition a lot, because that has become my compensatory tool.
-I use my intuition to talk about my emotions and to anticipate how others might feel.
-I use my intuition to read other people’s emotions and manage my thoughts constructively.
+I talk about my intuition a lot because I use that as compensation for my lack of mental acumen because of my disability.
+I use it in the context of my emotions and to gauge or anticipate how others might feel, or think.
+I also use it to read other people’s emotions and manage my thoughts constructively.
 I say thoughts, rather than feelings, because that is what they are.
 They’re just thoughts.
-I don’t feel those thoughts.